unoplatform/uno.extensions/doc/Reference/Markup/DependencyPropertyBuilder.md

 ---
 # Dependency Property Builder

-While many properties may make sense to use a fluent API to simply set a hard coded value, it is often the case that you need to provide a `Binding` or use a Static Resource or a Theme Resource.
-For these more complex scenarios you will find the `DependencyPropertyBuilder` to be useful to set these values.
+While many properties may make sense to use a fluent API to simply set a hard-coded value, it is often the case that you need to provide a `Binding` or use a Static Resource or a Theme Resource.
+For these more complex scenarios, you will find the `DependencyPropertyBuilder` to be useful to set these values.

 ## Binding